fmdtools logo - titanic

 The fmdtools library was developed to run in an anaconda python environment.
 If you do not have an existing python environment, first download and install anaconda..

-After the base installation, install these external external (non-python) packages using anaconda:
+After the base installation, set up a new Python 3.11 environment for fmdtools and install these external external (non-python) packages in it:

 jupyter notebook